Leeon123/CC-attack/README.md

 # Socks-doser
 Use Socks5 proxy to ddos(Http-Flood) attack.

-Now it support socks4 too.
+Now it supports socks4 too.

 # Install